ENGLISH: At Freshfield, we bring these aims to life by putting literacy skills at the heart of

 Our Book Study Spine

 Our Freshfield Book Study Spine comprises a carefully-selected collection of set texts which we commit to reading aloud to children in each year group.
 We believe that all children have an entitlement to hearing adults read engaging and challenging texts – often beyond the reach of independent reading for children in that year group.
-The Book Study spine has been purposely planned to be a spiral reading curriculum, meaning that the books read link to the next year groups topics, therefore allowing for a pre-teach/expansion of understanding of a History, Geography or Science unit in a subsequent year group.
 We have selected texts that are representative and diverse in both their characters and their author backgrounds so that the books can act as both a mirror in which the children see themselves reflected and a window to the wider world.
 Our selection of texts is regularly reviewed to ensure our offer reflects the very best of current children’s literature.

 Freshfield Primary School – Book Study by Year Group